 Sitting down too much isn't all that good for our bodies or our minds.
 If we start to slump physically, often our brains start to slump too.
 So why not stand up while you work?
 Standing up instead of sitting down will help energise and focus you as well as help to cure backaches and burn calories.

-Desks like this one from Varidesk are perfect for at-home offices.
+Desks like the below (£395, Varidesk) are perfect for at-home offices.
 They simply sit on top of your existing desk and allow you to stand up and sit down in intervals without having to move any of your things.

 9. Let there be light